w3c/mathml-docs/notes-on-mathml/notes-parsing.md

 #### ASCII Case Insensitivity

-MathML Core follows most web plaform elements and allows ASCII case insensitive matching for most attribute names and values.
-The MathML 4 schema (unlik the MathML 3 vrsion) does allow case insensive values in most cases (so you can use `stretchy="TRUE"` or `mathvariant="Bold"`) however it does not allow the attribute names to vary by case.
-That is MathML Core allows `OnClick="somefunction()"` however the supplied shema only allows lower case names, so `onclick="somefunction"`.
-If using the HTML parser this is not an issue as all MathML element attribute names  (exceprt `definitionURL` are normalised to lowercase, however if using an XML parser, an attribute name such as `OnClick` will be treated as invalid by a schema validator (but accepted by the MathML Core implementation).
+MathML Core follows most web platform elements and allows ASCII case insensitive matching for most attribute names and values.
+The MathML 4 schema (unlike the MathML 3 version) does allow case insensive values in most cases (so you can use `stretchy="TRUE"` or `mathvariant="Bold"`) however it does not allow the attribute names to vary by case.
+That is MathML Core allows `OnClick="somefunction()"` however the supplied schema only allows lower case names, so `onclick="somefunction"`.
+If using the HTML parser this is not an issue as all MathML element attribute names  (except `definitionURL` are normalised to lowercase, however if using an XML parser, an attribute name such as `OnClick` will be treated as invalid by a schema validator (but accepted by the MathML Core implementation).
 A validation pipeline can either normalise the